digitalrightswatch/digitalrightswatch.org.au/content/blog/2019-04-12-statement-on-arrest-of-julian-assange-in-london.md

   - Media releases

 ---
-“We do not support arbitrary deprivation of liberty without proper due legal process.
-Mr Assange continued to seek political asylum in the Ecaudorian embassy in London, as is his right to do so, and the decision to revoke these protections is a worrying development,” said Digital Rights Watch Chair Tim Singleton Norton.
+"We do not support arbitrary deprivation of liberty without proper due legal process.
+Mr Assange continued to seek political asylum in the Ecaudorian embassy in London, as is his right to do so, and the decision to revoke these protections is a worrying development," said Digital Rights Watch Chair Tim Singleton Norton.

-“If Mr Assange is extradited to the United States, it sets a dangerous precedent for the future of whistleblowing and transparent reporting of government operations in violation of human rights.”
+"If Mr Assange is extradited to the United States, it sets a dangerous precedent for the future of whistleblowing and transparent reporting of government operations in violation of human rights."

-“The actions of whistleblowers like Mr Assange and the Wikileaks organisation continue to expose the inner workings of governments and corporations that are in the public&#8217;s interest.”
+"The actions of whistleblowers like Mr Assange and the Wikileaks organisation continue to expose the inner workings of governments and corporations that are in the public&#8217;s interest."

-“We must ensure that efforts to expose truths are not unduly controlled by authoritarian governments who consistently flaunt international conventions and abuse human rights,” said Mr Singleton Norton.
+"We must ensure that efforts to expose truths are not unduly controlled by authoritarian governments who consistently flaunt international conventions and abuse human rights," said Mr Singleton Norton.